Back to School Sale: $100 OFF Sitewide Shop now

 Alum has a dual role in treating a shaving cut.
 It works as an antiseptic and applies pressure on the skin to stop bleeding as well.

 Alum has been used to treat shaving cuts for decades.
-So, it is always good to keep a small block of alum in your washroom drawer.
+So, keeping a small block of alum in your washroom drawer is always good.
 Simply rinse the alum block and apply it on the cut to stop bleeding.

 4. Aloe Vera Gel